Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Problems solved with this construction

 \subsubsection{Towards the non-connected case}

-In Corollary~\ref{cor:ConvSetMeasure} it is assumed that the set is connected.
-It is due to the fact that in the construction of Theorem~\ref{MainTheorem}, the words $(w_n)_{n\in\N}$ are copied progressively and not instantaneously on each segment, so that we get the closure of an infinite polygonal path, which is connected.
-However, we get topological obstructions even if we consider a non-connected set of limit points.
-For example, if $\add(F,\mu)$ is finite one has the following proposition.
+In Corollary~\ref{cor:ConvSetMeasure} the $\mu$-limit measures set is assumed to be connected.
+Indeed, in the construction of Theorem~\ref{MainTheorem}, each word $w_n$ is copied progressively on each segment, so that we reach the closure of an infinite polygonal path which is connected.
+However, non-connected $\mu$-limit measures sets also have some obstructions.
+For example, if $\V(F,\mu)$ is finite, we have the following proposition.